Buying Foreclosure Versus Short Sale Home With FHA Loans

 - The realtor will guide you the right way on the type of offer you should make and what other buyers you are competing with

 - The realtor will refer you with an experienced mortgage company or loan officer who can give you a fast pre-approval who meets your credit and financial situation

-- The seller will not make any repairs if you are going through a FHA insured mortgage loan and the home is not safe and not secure
+The seller will not make any repairs if you are going through an FHA insured mortgage loan and the home is not safe and not secure.

 Advantages And Disadvantages Of Buying A Foreclosure Versus A Short Sale

-On most cases, the buying process of a short sale home is takes normally longer than a foreclosure home.
+In most cases, the buying process of a short sale home is taking normally longer than a foreclosure home.

-- Banks or lenders owns the the home on foreclosed home and has the liabilities of all existing liens that is attached to the subject property
+- Banks or lenders own the home on foreclosed home and have the liabilities of all existing liens that are attached to the subject property

 - Bearing this fact, the buying process is shortened